 Skip to contents

 This function is a wrapper around ggfastman::fast_manhattan which allows for the creation of a Manhattan plot from a dataframe containing GWAS summary statistics.
+It handles p-value underflow by calculating -log10 p-values directly from beta and standard error when available.

 Usage